amabdulr/CNWG/10-Core Writing Structures.md

    - Avoid using positional references like "below" or "as follows" in the stem sentence introducing the list.

-   - **Example**: Use a complete sentence without relying on the document's layout.
+   - **Examples for Clarification (Do Not Analyze):**: Use a complete sentence without relying on the document's layout.